 Ascot Racecourse

 Ascot is one of the leading racecourses in the UK – hosting more than a third of the highest tier of horse races.
-Primarily known for both being the host of Gold Cup and for the flagship racing event Royal Ascot, the course boasts a close relationship with the Royal Family and the highest of UK society.
+Primarily known for hosting the Gold Cup and its flagship racing event, Royal Ascot, the course boasts a close relationship with the Royal Family and the highest of UK society.

 Notable races